mariannacao/oscar-scrape/README.md

 - you can modify the check interval by changing the `time.sleep()` value in the script
 - all errors and activities are logged to `scraper.log` for debugging purposes
 - notifications can be received on both your phone and laptop through discord
+- if the script crashes, it will automatically restart after 5 seconds